 It seems as though, back in the Middle Ages/Renaissance, when a child in Eeklo was being particularly naughty, he would get a visit from the Herbakker.
 The Herbakker would then proceed to remove the child’s head and replace it with a cabbage, taking the child’s head (“herb” in Flemish, apparently) and bake it (“bakker” is baker in Flemish–not much of a stretch there).
 The duration of the baking depended on how naughty was the child–the worse the little devil was, the longer his head roasted away in the oven.
 Once the Herbakker had determined that the head was good to go, he would remove the cabbage and re-install the head, thus “curing” the child (who would presumably go on and be a responsible citizen–or a permanent drain on society, that part remains unclear).

 Yes, that is the story that caused the town to erect a statue of the Herbakker in the middle of the main square.

 My conclusion?
 When it comes to scaring the bejesus out of kids, the Europeans are far ahead of other societies.

 As for the beer?
 Even though it is only possible to buy it in and around Eeklo, it is one of my favorites.
-It is considered a Belgian strong Pale Ale with a slightly orange/caramel color.
+It is considered a Belgian Strong Pale Ale with a slightly orange/caramel color.
 Fruity on the nose with Granny Smith and pineapple, it is slightly sweet on the palate with a bit of caramel and slight carbonation.
-It is not until you finish the first one that you realize the punch of a 8.5% beer.
-(Very Good to Outstanding.
-88-90 Points.)
+It is not until you finish the first one that you realize the punch of an 8.5% beer.
+(Excellent.
+90 Points.)